VPAC/seqpar/sequentialandparallelprogramming.md

        end program helloomp
 ```

 When compiled, the respective programs will print `hello world` equal to the number of cores on the shared-memory system.
 As mentioned compilation explicitly requires options that inform the compiler to be attentive to compiler directives that would otherwise be interpreted as comments.
-For example, compile the software first without the OMP flags and then with:
+For example, compile the software first without the OMP flags and then with and evaluate the results:

+`gcc helloomp1.c -o helloompc`
+`./helloompc`

+`gfortran helloomp1.f90 -o helloompf`
+`./helloompf`

 `gcc -fopenmp helloomp1.c -o helloompc`
 `./helloompc`